funduck/modular-notes/docs/SERVER.md

 ### Get Nodes
 If Index present read [this](#on-get-nodes)
+#### Ignored parameters
+Some parameters in request may be ignored, they will return in field **ignoredParameters** in the end of body Example
+    Content-Disposition: form-data; name="ignoredParameters"
+    Content-Type: text/plain

+    titleLike,contentLike

 #### Cursor
 If Storage says there are more records than returned Server must add response fields **nextCursor** or **prevCursor** or both.
 They are full query string for next/prev page for request with same filters.

 Example
+    Content-Disposition: form-data; name="nextCursor"
     Content-Type: application/x-www-form-urlencoded

     idMin=4&classIn=note,image,video&titleLike=regex%3Adog&sort=asc&limit=10